CiprianSpiridon/product-advisor-ui/README.md

 - "Do you have any strollers?"
 - "Tell me about your electronics"

-The assistant will respond with information based on the products available in the database, and related products will appear in the sidebar.
+The assistant will respond with information based on the products available in the database, and related products will appear in a carousel below the chat.
+You can click on any product to view more details and add it to your cart.

+### Product Details

+When you click on a product, a bottom sheet will open showing:
+- Product image
+- Detailed information
+- Features list
+- Price in AED
+- "View on Website" link to the product page
+- Add to Cart button

+### Shopping Cart

+The cart system features:
+- Sticky header for easy navigation
+- Row-based product display with images
+- Remove button with trash icon
+- Sticky total and checkout section
+- Dynamic total calculation
+- Responsive design

 ## Recommended Product Data Structure